List of discontinued Volkswagen Group petrol engines: 2.7 V6 30v T 169–195 kW

-2.7 V6 30v T 280kW (B5 RS4)
+2.7 V6 30v T 280 kW (B5 RS4)

 Based on the Audi B5 S4 2.7 V6 biturbo, this engine was tuned by Cosworth Technology (now MAHLE Powertrain), and featured enlarged intake and exhaust ports on the cylinder heads, two uprated parallel turbochargers, and two side-mounted intercoolers (SMICs), together with new induction and exhaust systems, and a re-calibrated engine management system.
 Due to the high performance nature of the vehicle, it was also fitted with a multi-baffled two-section oil sump to help prevent oil starvation during high g-force manoeuvres.